teokem/project-work-2021-LeaMikoV/README.md

 ## How to run the notebook:
 There exist two possibilities to run this notebook:
 1) By clicking on the binder link above.
 2) Download this github repository and unzip.
 Then install and activate the ProjectLea environment described by the file environment.yml.
-Then the notebook ProjectLea.ipynb can be run using jubyper notebook.
+Then the notebook ProjectLea.ipynb can be run using jupyter notebook.

 The required packages can be found in the environment.yml file.
 The following packages are used: